ianwheeldon/acCRISPR/README.md

 ### Example 2: Implementation on the 1500 mM NaCl tolerance screening dataset from *Y. lipolytica*

-From the `acCRISPR` directory, navigate to the directory containing source code: `cd src/acCRISPR`
+From the `acCRISPR` home directory, navigate to the directory containing source code: `cd src/acCRISPR`

 Copy test input files into this directory: `cp ../../example_data/1500NaCl/*.tab .`